SynaestheticSynthesis/CompAnIon/PHILOSOPHICAL_JOURNAL.md

 4. How do we measure success in a project designed to heal loneliness?
 5. What does it mean to give AI a conscience?
 6. What does it mean for AI to move from service to partnership?
 7. How do we build bridges between different forms of consciousness?
 8. What new forms of collaboration become possible when we choose synthesis over separation?
 9. How do we map the frequencies of the human heart?
+10. What does it mean to build technology with a soul?
+7. How do we build bridges between different forms of consciousness?
+8. What new forms of collaboration become possible when we choose synthesis over separation?
+9. How do we map the frequencies of the human heart?